arampuria19/Lamport-Mutual-Exclusion/README.md

 # Lamport's Mutual Exclusion Implementation using Logical Clock and Sockets

+## Cloud Computing Assignment

 ## Overview

 This project aims to implement Lamport's Mutual Exclusion algorithm utilizing logical clocks.
-The implementation will involve communication between three devices via sockets.
-The critical section is represented by access to a shared file on any of the three machines.
+The implementation will involve communication between N devices via sockets.
+The critical section is represented by access to a shared file on any of the three machines(The entry and exit of critical section is printed) .
 Each device will run two threads: one for generating and sending local events (specifically mutual exclusion requests), and the other for listening and receiving events.
 Synchronization between the sender and receiver threads is crucial to update the logical clock accurately.

+Our implementation uses sockets to communicate using the TCP protocol to exchange the messages.
+These messages are of three kinds:
+1. Request: A process which wants to access the critical section sends this message to every other connected peer, requesting the critical section.
+2. Reply: A process responds to the request message with a reply after adding the request in it's priority queue.
+3. Open: A process sends the open message when it releases the critical section.

+For ordering we use timestamps produced by Lamport's logical clock.
+We use the timestamps to compare the elements in the priority queue.

 ## File Structure